pcolby/lcoveralls/README.md

   - lcoveralls
 ```

-Note, if you are using Travis Pro, you should let lcoveralls know via the
+Note, if you are using Travis Pro, you should let Lcoveralls know via the
 `--service` option, for example:

 ```